 Resources: Operational costs, travel/meeting costs, mail costs, and staff time.

-Product: Determination of the best method of the collected these data.
+Product: Determination of the best method of the collected data.

-Schedule: The will provide periodical reports to the FIN Committee to keep upcoming years as well as tracking the collection of these data.
+Schedule: The will provide periodical reports to the FIN Committee to keep them abreast of the progress on this issue.